 We have a \$100.0 million revolving credit facility due February 2009 with a borrowing base of \$60.0 million.
-As of March 31, 2006, we had no outstanding balance and \$60.0 million of borrowing capacity immediately available under the facility.
-We plan to negotiate a new revolving credit facility with our current bank group, and possibly add new lenders, during 2006.
-Our goal will be to provide for, among other things, a longer maturity, increased borrowing capacity, lower interest rates and an updated covenant package commensurate with our improved credit standing.
+As of June 30, 2006, we had no outstanding balance and \$60.0 million of borrowing capacity immediately available under the facility.
+We have recently negotiated a term sheet and expect to close on a new revolving credit facility in late August 2006 with our current bank group, and possibly add new lenders.
+Our plan is to provide for, among other things, a longer maturity, increased borrowing capacity, lower interest rates and an updated covenant package commensurate with our improved credit standing.

-As of March 31, 2006, we had outstanding debt of \$299.5 million, net of original issue discount, under our senior unsecured 6.125% notes, or senior notes.
+As of June 30, 2006, we had outstanding debt of \$299.5 million, net of original issue discount, under our 6.125% senior unsecured notes, or senior notes.
 The effective interest rate on the senior notes is 6.39%.
 Semi-annual cash interest payments of \$9.2 million are due and payable each June 1 and December 1.
 The senior notes do not require any payments of principal prior to their stated maturity of December 1, 2014, but pursuant to the 2004 indenture under which the senior notes are issued, we would be required to make offers to purchase the senior notes upon the occurrence of specified events, such as certain asset sales or a change in control.
-For additional information with respect to our revolving credit facility and our senior notes, please refer to note 4 of our unaudited consolidated financial statements included herein.
+For additional information with respect to our revolving credit facility and our senior notes, please refer to Note 4 of our unaudited consolidated financial statements included herein.

-As of March 31, 2006, we were committed under vessel construction contracts with one domestic shipyard for three 60,000-barrel doublehulled tank barges under our second TTB newbuild program.
+As of June 30, 2006, we were committed under vessel construction contracts with one domestic shipyard for three 60,000-barrel double-hulled tank barges under our second TTB newbuild program.
 All five double-hulled tank barges under our first TTB newbuild program were delivered in 2005.
-The two remaining 6,100 horsepower tugs under that program, the Patriot Service and the Eagle Service, were delivered on March 15, 2006 and April 1, 2006, respectively.
-We are also contractually committed for a total of seven OSVs and have options for two additional vessels under our fourth OSV newbuild program.
-The following table sets forth the amounts incurred, before construction period interest, during the three months ended March 31, 2006 and since each program's inception, as well as the estimated total project costs for each of our current expansion programs (in millions):
+With the delivery of the final two retrofitted tugs in early 2006, our first newbuild program has now been completed substantially on-time and on-budget.
+We are also committed to a total of 13 OSVs under Phase 2 of our fourth OSV newbuild program and two MPSVs under our MPSV conversion program.
+The following table sets forth the amounts incurred, before construction period interest, during the three and six months ended June 30, 2006 and since each program's inception, respectively, as well as the estimated total project costs for each of our current expansion programs (in millions):

-Months Ended rch 31, 2006 unts Incurred ce Inception Esti mated Program Totals
+N I Three Ionths Ended e 30, 2006 E Months nded 30, 2006 Amounts Incurred Since Inception Estimated Program Totals

 Growth Capital Expenditures:

 Completed:

-TTB newbuild program #1 \$ 3.9 \$ 119.3 \$ 119.3
+TTB newbuild program #1 \$ 1.6 \$ 5.4 \$ 120.9 \$ 120.9

 Active:

-MPSV conversion program 1.5 13.4 110.0
+MPSV conversion program 4.3 5.8 17.7 110.0

-TTB newbuild program #2 3.7 105.0
+TTB newbuild program #2 1.8 1.8 5.5 145.0

-OSV newbuild program #4 2.2 2.2 185.0
+OSV newbuild program #4 (Phase 2) 2.9 5.2 5.2 295.0

 Pending:

-OSV newbuild program #4 170.0
+OSV newbuild program #4 (Phase 1) 170.0

-Total: \$ 7.6 \$ 138.6 \$ 689.3
+Total: \$ 10.6 \$ 18.2 \$ 149.3 \$ 840.9

-During calendar 2006, we expect to drydock a total of eleven OSVs, five tugs, and seven tank barges for recertification and/or discretionary vessel enhancements, as well as incur non-vessel capital expenditures related primarily to information technology initiatives.
-The following table summarizes the costs incurred for those purposes for the three months ended March 31, 2006, along with such costs expected to be incurred for the full year ended December 31, 2006 (in millions):
+During calendar 2006, we expect to drydock a total of eleven OSVs, five tugs, and six tank barges for recertification and/or discretionary vessel enhancements, as well as incur non-vessel capital expenditures related primarily to information technology initiatives.
+The following table summarizes the costs incurred for those purposes for the three and six months ended June 30, 2006, along with such costs expected to be incurred for the full year ended December 31, 2006 (in millions):